 Cahill sharp, A’s beat Astros 7-1 to tie for AL West lead

 Houston has lost seven of eight and dropped 12 of 19 since owning a six-game lead on July 24.
-The next day, reigning AL MVP Jose Altuve went on the disabled list, and the star second baseman is still out.
+The next day, reigning AL MVP Jose Altuve went on the disabled list with knee trouble, and the star second baseman is still out.

 Cahill (5-2) allowed only an infield single by Yuli Gurriel in the second inning.
 The right-hander struck out seven, walked one and retired 14 straight batters during one stretch.

 “I was able to attack the zone a little more and got some quick outs,” Cahill said.
 “The offense came through and made it a lot easier.”

 Cahill, who was on the disabled list in June because of an Achilles injury, improved to 4-0 over his last six starts, his longest winning streak in five years.
 He also has won 10 decisions in a row at the Coliseum.

 “He dominated us,” Astros manager A.J.
 Hinch said.
 “He was clearly doing whatever he wanted with the ball.
 When they got the lead he pitched pretty aggressively and we chased.
 He controlled the game.”

 Tony Kemp homered in the ninth for Houston’s only other hit.

 Phegley had three RBIs and Davis drove in two.